howellsryan/career-catalogue/VPNs.md

 ### IKEv2/IPSec: The Mobile Specialist
 If you’ve ever noticed your VPN stays connected even when you switch from Wi-Fi to 4G/5G, you’re likely using IKEv2.
 It’s excellent at re-establishing a tunnel quickly if the connection drops, making it the go-to for smartphones.

-## Why Tunnelling Matters for Your Privacy

-Without a tunnel, your digital life is an open book.
-Every site you visit, every unencrypted form you fill out, and every "ping" your apps send is logged by your ISP and likely sold to data brokers.

-By forcing all your traffic through an encrypted tunnel, you reclaim the "Right to be Forgotten."
-You aren't just hiding a single search; you are creating a permanent barrier between your identity and the companies that want to commodify it.

 ## WireGuard: The Lean, Mean Encryption Machine